Core

 NeuralEstimators.bootstrap

-bootstrap(θ̂, parameters::P, simulator, m::Integer; B = 400) where P <: Union{AbstractMatrix, ParameterConfigurations}
+bootstrap(estimator::PointEstimator, parameters::P, simulator, m::Integer; B = 400, use_gpu = true) where P <: Union{AbstractMatrix, ParameterConfigurations}

-bootstrap(θ̂, Z; B = 400, blocks = nothing)
+bootstrap(estimator::PointEstimator, Z; B = 400, blocks = nothing, trim = true, use_gpu = true)

 Generates B

-bootstrap estimates from an estimator θ̂
+bootstrap estimates using estimator

 .